Akuli/odotdot/docs/builtins.md

    end.

 In this corner case with **all** these conditions, the arrays need to be compared *byte by byte*.
-If you have 1GB `ByteArray`s, that's 1 billion bytes to compare.
-It will take a long time, but on the other hand, these corner cases won't occur very often.
+A 1GB `ByteArray` contains 1 billion bytes.
+Comparing them with another 1GB `ByteArray`  will take a long time, but on the other hand, these corner cases don't occur very often.

 Methods:
 - `bytearray.get` is like the array `.get` method.